JoshCheek/burake/Readme.md

 Give me a Burake
 ================

-_Makeing it less obnoxious to use Bundler's rake and other binstubs_
+_Making it less obnoxious to use Bundler's rake and other binstubs_